-As of October 26, 2004, all citizens of countries participating in the Visa Waiver Program (VWP) who wish to enter the U.S. visa-free must present a machine-readable passport (MRP).
+All citizens of countries participating in the Visa Waiver Program (VWP) who wish to enter the U.S. visa-free must present a machine-readable passport (MRP).

 VWP nationals who do not have MRPs must obtain a U.S. non-immigrant visa.
 One-time exceptions are no longer granted!

 This change affects only visa waiver travel.
 Applicants for visas at U.S. consular sections are not required to obtain MRPs, regardless of the category of visa being sought.

 This change includes all categories of passports — tourist, diplomatic, and official.
 Bearers of diplomatic and official passports that are not machine-readable will need visas beginning October 26, 2004.